 7. Meet the team

 The new employee wants to know about their team as much as the team wants to know about them.
-A video lets new employees know who they’ll be working with and what everyone does at work.
+An engaging video lets new employees know who they’ll be working with and what everyone does at work.

 This helps new employees get oriented before they even show up on their first day.
 When the new hire walks in the door, they’ll already know who’s going to help them hit the ground running.

 Gather a few pictures, short bios, and a meet the team template.
-Put it all together, and you’re ready to make some fabulous introductions.
+Put it all together onto a short, fun video and you’re ready to make some fabulous introductions.

 8. Work behavior guidelines